am-castro/am-castro/README.md

 - :house_with_garden: From Brazil.
 - :books: Currently studying Computer Science.
 - 🔭 I’m currently working on F13 Tecnologia
-- 🌱 I’m currently learning Java, Vue and Flutter
+- 🌱 I’m currently learning Java, Vue and ReactNative

 ## About me